 Step 5: When you’re done with the braids, crisscross the ends of the braids, tuck them under one another, and secure them into the hair with few bobby pins.

-(Make sure you pin upward and flip the grooved side toward your head!
-You can also spray your bobby pins with hair spray to give them a better grip.)
+(Make sure you pin upward and flip the grooved side toward your head.
+You can also spray your bobby pins with hair spray to give them a better grip, among other tips.)

 Use as many bobby pins as you want to make sure your braid stays in place.